 13) The Armor and Weapons of Crusaders –

 There is a persistent theory shared by historians relating to how the elites of the Egyptian Fatimid army were dressed in a comparable fashion to that of the Eastern Romans and the proximate Mediterranean powers.
-To that end, there could have been scenarios in the early 12th century where the Crusaders could be mistaken as Fatimids since both the factions made use of heavy cavalrymen armored in ‘doubled’ mail with two layers.
+To that end, there could have been scenarios in the early 12th century when the Crusaders could be mistaken as Fatimids since both the factions made use of heavy cavalrymen armored in ‘doubled’ mail with two layers.
 Such protective measures clearly underlined how the knights taking part in Crusades were wary of Muslim archers, especially the potent Turkic (and later Mamluk) horse archers with their steppe-inspired shooting tactics.

 Similarly, a type of mail armor known as the jazerant was adopted by many a Crusader and its origin lies in the khazaghand – an earlier Islamic armor.
 Such transmissions of styles possibly took place even before the Crusades, since there are records of Western European cavalrymen serving as mercenaries in the Eastern Roman army (who, in turn, had already adopted many Islamic and Turkish military elements by circa 12th century AD).